 How Bad Is Pizza for Diabetics?

-Thin crust pizza varieties usually have less dough than those made with a thicker dough or ‘deep-dish’ style crust, for example.
-In addition to this basic distinction between different pizza styles, there are also other factors that might lead to changes in blood sugar levels after eating pizza such as
+Thin crust pizza varieties typically have less dough than those made with a thicker dough or ‘deep-dish’ style crust, for example.
+In addition to this basic distinction between different pizza styles, other factors might lead to changes in blood sugar levels after eating pizza.

 - whether it was cooked at home or from takeout/delivery